U.S. Route 52 in North Carolina: Route description

 US 52 enters North Carolina at Mount Airy.
 A bypass around Mount Airy, which carries US 52, is designated as the Andy Griffith Parkway.
 It goes by Pilot Mountain one of the most distinctive natural features in North Carolina.
 Through the Piedmont Triad region, US 52 is mostly a limited access freeway.
 It goes through Central Winston-Salem, and meets with Salem Parkway, which gives access to Downtown Winston-Salem and access to Interstate 40.
-The freeway soon meets the actual Interstate 40, before continuing into southern areas of the city.
-The route joins I-85 Business into Lexington and is concurrent I-85 around Salisbury.
+The freeway soon comes to Interstate 40, before continuing into southern areas of the city.
+The route joins US 29/70 into Lexington and is concurrent I-85 around Salisbury.
 The segment of US 52 from I-40 in Winston-Salem to Lexington was upgraded to Interstate highway standards and cosigned as I-285 in 2018.
 The segment through Winston-Salem is also expected to be upgraded so that I-285 can be extended to the Winston-Salem Northern Beltway near Rural Hall.
 From the beltway to just south of Mount Airy, US 52 is expected to form part of the I-74 corridor through North Carolina.

 South of the Triad area after splitting from I-85 in Salisbury, US 52 is typically a two-lane route linking some of the state's smaller cities and towns.
 Albemarle is the largest municipality along this segment of US 52 to the South Carolina state line.

 Between Salisbury and Albemarle in Northern Stanly County, US 52 bisects the campus of Pfeiffer University in Misenheimer.